igomezv/nnogada/README.md

-# Neural Networks Optimized by Neural Networks for Data Analysis (NNOGADA)
+# Neural Networks Optimized by Genetic Algorithms for Data Analysis (NNOGADA)

-**nnogada** is a Python package that generates neural network approximations for analytical functions, or functions intrinsic to datase.
-The hyperparameters tunning are made with genetic algorithms.
+**nnogada** is a Python package that perform a hyperparemeter tuning for artificial neural networks using a simple genetic algorithms.
+Useful for generate better neural network models for data analysis.

 ## Description of this repository